-Provider will provide support and maintenance in respect of the Services via email and telephone only, as determined at the sole and absolute discretion of Provider.
+Provider will provide support in respect of the Services via email and telephone only, as determined at the sole and absolute discretion of Provider.

 17. ADDITIONAL WORK

-- If Client requires support and maintenance outside the scope of the Agreement, Provider may charge Client for it under a separate agreement.
+- If Client requires additional Services outside the scope of the Agreement, Provider may charge Client for it under a separate Order.

 - If Provider determines at its sole and absolute discretion that the requirement for any work outside the scope of the Services is caused by the fault or error of Provider, Client shall not pay for that additional work.

 18. CALCULATION OF FEES FOR THE SERVICES

 Client will pay Provider directly or indirectly (through a Partner or Marketplace Partner) for the Services in accordance with the applicable Order.

 19. TIMING FOR PAYMENT OF THE FEES